gabrielchuang/multiscale-PT-redistricting/README.md

-# Multiscale Parallel Tempering Sampler for Redistricting Plans.
+# Multiscale Parallel Tempering Sampler for Redistricting

 This codebase implements the sampling algorithm from [Multiscale Parallel Tempering for Fast Sampling on Redistricting Plans](https://arxiv.org/abs/2401.17455).